tarof429/stuckathome/linux/README.md

 14462
 ```

-The `egrep` command has a nifty feature that allows you to search for multiple occurences of a string.
+The `egrep` command has a nifty feature that allows you to search for occurences of multiple strings in a file.
 For example:

 ```sh
 $ sudo egrep -ci "error|fail" /var/log/messages